Chart Color Schemes

 Educational outcomes in Doolandella fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's educational profile is notable regionally, with university qualification rates at 27.0%, exceeding the SA4 region average of 18.8%.
+The area's educational profile is notable regionally, with university qualification rates at 27.0% among residents aged 15+, surpassing the SA4 region average of 18.8%.
 Bachelor degrees are most prevalent at 18.4%, followed by postgraduate qualifications (6.8%) and graduate diplomas (1.8%).
-Vocational credentials are held by 31.9% of residents aged 15+, with advanced diplomas at 11.1% and certificates at 20.8%.
+Vocational credentials are also prominent, with 31.9% of residents aged 15+ holding such qualifications – advanced diplomas comprise 11.1% while certificates account for 20.8%.

 Educational participation is high, with 34.1% of residents currently enrolled in formal education.
 This includes 11.6% in primary education, 8.2% in secondary education, and 6.5% pursuing tertiary education.